mlovesexmagic/Show-Factors/README.md

 # Lab 1 - *Show Factors*

+This program is created with NetBeans platform.
+Source codes are in the [src folder](/src).

 **Show Factors** is a programm in written in `Java` that shows all factors of a number.

     e.g. 100 = 5 * 5 * 2 *2